Chat Usage¶

 # Include a file in your message

-cliver chat "Can you summarize this document?" --file /path/to/document.txt
+cliver "Can you summarize this document?" --file /path/to/document.txt

 # Process multiple files